gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingexistingrepo.md

 The IAM roles referenced in the unit configuration above will be created later in [Pipeline OpenID Connect(OIDC) Provider and Roles](#pipelines-openid-connectoidc-provider-and-roles) section.

-You may add new unit configurations for each additional account or consider an [environment configuration](/2.0/docs/pipelines/configuration/config-as-code#environment-configurations).
+You may add new [environment configurations](/2.0/docs/pipelines/configuration/config-as-code#environment-configurations) for each additional environment or consider using [unit configuration](/2.0/docs/pipelines/configuration/config-as-code#unit-configurations) for specific terragrunt units in your repository that do not fit into an environment configuration.

-## Installing the Pipelines workflow files
+### Pipelines GitHub Actions(GHA) workflow

 Pipelines is implemented as a GitHub [reusable workflow](https://docs.github.com/en/actions/sharing-automations/reusing-workflows#creating-a-reusable-workflow).
 This means that the code to implement Pipelines and all of its features lives in an external repository (generally you'll point to [ours](https://github.com/gruntwork-io/pipelines-workflows/)) and the code in your repository simply makes a reference.

-* Create a file called `.github/workflows/pipelines.yml`
-* The contents of the file should be sourced from our template [here](https://github.com/gruntwork-io/terraform-aws-architecture-catalog/blob/main/templates/devops-foundations-infrastructure-live-root/.github/workflows/pipelines.yml)
-* NOTE: As of writing this in October 2024 the above template points to a [boilerplate](https://github.com/gruntwork-io/boilerplate) template; the file is meant to be rendered by boilerplate into a usable file.
-Please reach out to your Gruntwork solutions architect for assistance if you need help rendering the template.

-### Step 3 - Pipelines GitHub Actions(GHA) workflow file

-Create a file named `.github/workflows/pipelines.yml` in the root of your repository with the following content:
+Create a file named `.github/workflows/pipelines.yml` in the root of your repository with the content below:

 <details>
 <summary>Pipelines GHA workflow file</summary>